Kmeakin/walrus-report/src/20-reference.md

 However, C unions carry no information at runtime to indicate which variant they
 occupy: accessing a variant of an enum simply reinterprets the contents of the enum as a value of the intended type.
-It is upto the programmer to ensure that the correct variant is accessed at the correct time:
+It is up-to the programmer to ensure that the correct variant is accessed at the correct time:
 ```c
 typedef union {